-To transport and controls (ACL and training in the ACL).
-Cinna that this platform and has account by webisles for loading an unlanding the compacts shall also : Since that this platform can be accessed by vehicles for loading or unloading, the concrete shall also with Abrasian Class VM1.
-Such Abrasian Class is adequate for moderate abrasian conditions, sw sh as line with Abrasion Class XM1.
-Such Abrasion Class is adequate for moderate abrasion conditions, survehicles with air tyres, friction of mooring lines and chains and sediments carried by the swell.
-As i indicated in the table below: nuicated III LIE LADIE DELOW.
+Since that this platform can be accessed by vehicles for loading or unloading, the concrete shall also be in line with Abrasion Class XM1.
+Such Abrasion Class is adequate for moderate abrasion conditions, such as, vehicles with air tyres, friction of mooring lines and chains and sediments carried by the swell.
+As indicated in the table below: